 - Make copies: Before sending in the completed application, make copies.
 Be sure to copy the application, any supporting documentation and proof of payment.

-No one wants to jeopardize their ability to remain in the country due to an error, whether big or small, on the .
+No one wants to jeopardize their ability to remain in the country due to an error, whether big or small, on the immigration application.
 Thankfully, Michigan residents have the right to seek assistance with their application.
 An experienced immigration law attorney will walk one through the application process, ensure everything is filled out correctly and signed, and make sure all necessary information is in order before the final petition is put in the mail.
 If one’s application fails to receive approval, one’s attorney may help one appeal the decision.